sab148/MiSaTo-dataset/README.md

 ## 📌  Introduction

-In this repository, we show how to load QM (Quantum Mechanics) and MD (Molecular Dynamics) dataset (h5 file).
+In this repository, we show how to use the Misato database.
 You can access the properties of different structures and use them in Pytorch based dataloaders.
 We provide a small sample of our dataset along with the repo.

-You can download the FULL dataset from Zenodo using links below:
+You can freely download the **FULL Misato dataset** from Zenodo using the links below:

-- MD
+- MD (120GiB)
-- QM
+- QM (5 GiB)

-_Suggestions are always welcome!_
+- electronic densities (10 GiB)
+- MD restart and topology files (60 GiB)

-**You can use the notebook src/getting_started.ipynb to :**
+**Start with the notebook [src/getting_started.ipynb](src/getting_started.ipynb) to :**

-- Understand the structures of our H5 files and read each molecule's properties.
+- Understand the structures of our dataset and read each molecule's properties.
 - Load the PyTorch Dataloaders of each dataset.
 - Load the PyTorch lightning Datamodules of each dataset.